bmartino1/docker-sftp/README.md

 user3:xyz:1003:100
 ```

-Note: If no password is provided for the user, they can only login using an SSH key
+Note: If no password is provided for the user, they can only log in using an SSH key example for user3

 Example:
 ```